Manchester (The West Wing)

 "Manchester" is the two-part third-season premiere of the American political drama television series The West Wing.
 The episodes aired on October 10 and 17, 2001 on NBC.
 The episodes deal with President Bartlet's decision to run for re-election, and the activities of the weeks leading up to his official announcement.
 Both parts were written by Aaron Sorkin and directed by Thomas Schlamme, and the episodes contain the first appearances by Ron Silver, Evan Handler and Connie Britton.
 These episodes also mark the first episode where Stockard Channing is added to opening credits, marking that she became a regular character this season.
-The second episode was an Emmy nominee for Outstanding Art Direction For A Single-Camera Series.
+The second episode was an Emmy nominee for Outstanding Art Direction for a Single-Camera Series.
 It also earned a Golden Reel Award nomination for Best Sound Editing in a Television Series.

 Plot

-The episode picks up at the press conference immediately where last season's cliff-hanger (Two Cathedrals) left off, and what was then only implicit is here made clear: President Bartlet is running for a second term.
-When asked if he plans to seek re-election, he answers "Yeah, and I'm gonna win."
+The episode picks up at the press conference immediately where last season's cliff-hanger ("Two Cathedrals") left off, and what was then only implicit is here made clear: President Bartlet is running for a second term.
+When asked if he plans to seek re-election, he answers "Yeah, and I'm going to win."
 From that point on the story develops in dual storylines, one following immediately upon the press conference, the other taking place four weeks later, as the staff is preparing for the official campaign announcement in Manchester, New Hampshire.

 Leo decides to bring in Bruno Gianelli (Silver), a highly accomplished political consultant, to help with the re-election campaign, but conflict soon arises between Gianelli's and Bartlet's respective staffs.
-The conflict is particularly intense between the idealistic Communications Director Toby and the more pragmatic Doug Wegland (Handler).
+The conflict is particularly intense between the idealistic communications director, Toby, and the more pragmatic Doug Wegland (Handler).
 A problem appears when it becomes clear that RU-486 – an emergency contraception – will receive government approval on the same day as the announcement ceremony.
 This will not only take attention away from the event, but also give political ammunition to the Right, and raise questions about the professionalism of the campaign.
 Josh strongly wants to "wave off the FDA" on the release, and it later appears that his underlying motive for this is to rectify a previous mistake.
 In the early part of the story, he applied pressure to pass a bill on anti-tobacco measures, but Gianelli points out the error in passing a bill that could have given them political leverage against the Republicans in the upcoming election.